 The whistle sound of La Gomera can travel up to 3 km!

 “With a bit of luck, you can hear a shepherd whistling in the early morning”, says the girl in the supermarket where I stop before going to camp in the mountains, “the whistle can travel up to 3 km!”.
 Completely convinced that I will hear the shepherd the next morning, I continue my trip.

 ´The Magic Island´ of the Canary Islands

 Unfortunately, my mission fails.
-El Silbo is rarely used the original way, but respected as a cultural aspect now.
+El Silbo is rarely used the original way but is respected as a cultural aspect now.
 Other than the demonstration, I never caught a ´real´ twitter.
-Nevertheless, I had a great time on la Gomera.
+Nevertheless, I had a great time on La Gomera island.
 With the fairylike Garajonay National Park and fire shows at the beach in Valle Gran Rey, I now know why it´s ´the Magic Island´ of the Canaries.

-* Till here this article was written by me for the 2017 World Nomads Travel Writing Scholarship.
-The application needed to be submitted in English, containing 2500 characters and written around the theme ´Make a Local Connection´.
+* Till here this article was written by me for the 2017 World Nomads Travel Writing Scholarship, written around the theme ´Make a Local Connection´.

 Find your accommodation for your holiday to La Gomera

 Are you interested in visiting La Gomera?
 Find your accommodation on booking.com to guarantee your room at your preferred accommodation.
 If you prefer to find an accommodation deal on Agoda then you click on this link.
 For your flight to La Gomera, you can use 12go.co, this website scans all flights to find your best flight deal to La Gomera.
 And for any excursions on La Gomera, you can use Get your Guide.
 Splashpacker receives a small commission on your purchase in any of the links above.

 I receive a small commission on your purchase using the search box above.

 Tip for a great combination of your travels to la Gomera!